Children's Readings

 First Reading: Numbers 21:4b-9

 Jerri liked snakes, unlike her friends.
 In fact, she had a boa constrictor named "Squeeze."
 Every day, she would take the snake from its cage and gently play with it.
 Then, she would return Squeeze to its cage and feed it a mouse.
 She thought Squeeze was a great pet.
-And she would talk about her snake to any one who was listen.
+And she would talk about her snake to any one who would listen.
 But, most people wanted to change the subject when she talked about Squeeze.

 One day, Jerri had an opportunity to show Squeeze off before her class.
 The science segment of her class focused on reptiles.
 When her teacher heard she had a snake, she invited Jerri to bring Squeeze to class.
-The next day, Jerri brought her pet in its big cage.
+The next day, Jerri brought her pet into its big cage.

 When everyone saw the snake the next day, there were two reactions.
 The boys thought the snake was cool.
 The girls stepped away in terror from Jerri and Squeeze.
 No one in the class said "Whatever" when the animal was discussed.